Whole-grain Petri nets and processes: The symmetric monoidal Segal space of processes

 is an equivalence of groupoids.

 To establish this, we first establish the following important fibrancy condition (see~\ref{fib}), which allows to use ordinary strict pullbacks instead of homotopy pullbacks. \end{blanko}

-\begin{lemma} The face map $d_0 : \ds X_1 \to \ds X_0$ (which given a process returns its final state) is a fibration of groupoids (cf.~\ref{fib}).\footnote{By the same argument, also $d_1 :\ds X_1 \to \ds X_0$ (initial state) is a fibration, but we shall not need that.} \end{lemma}
+\begin{blankothm}{Lemma} The face map $d_0 : \ds X_1 \to \ds X_0$ (which given a process returns its final state) is a fibration of groupoids (cf.~\ref{fib}).\footnote{By the same argument, also $d_1 :\ds X_1 \to \ds X_0$ (initial state) is a fibration, but we shall not need that.} \end{blankothm}

 \begin{proof} Given a process $p : \pn G\to\pn P$ with final state $d_0(p) =z : \pn M\to \pn P$ (meaning that $\pn M = \operatorname{out}(\pn G)$), and given an isomorphism with another state $z':M'\to S$, amounting to a commutative diagram